CSE512-14W/a3-depstein-domoritz/README.md

 Instead of implementing focus+context from the map by alpha-ing out unselected regions, we require the user to select a specific time span from the tooltip.

 Hovering on a region in the chart is not reflected in the map.
 Instead, users have to click on on a region to change the span that is focused on.
 Furthermore, there is no differentiation between highlighted time spans and a time span that is focused on any more because they have been unified into one.

+Instead of displaying all 3 data types, the y-axis only shows heart rate.
+We thought that labeling all 3 data types would be overwhelming and look messy.

 ## Development Process